Kusa331/ComputerProgramming2/README.md

-A Barangay Information System (BIS) is a computerized system designed to help barangays efficiently manage records and information about their community.
-Its primary purpose is to streamline document processing, track residents, and maintain organized data for barangay officials.
+Barangay Information System (BIS) streamlines barangay records, automates services, and improves accessibility for officials and residents, enhancing efficiency and transparency.